WGUNDERWOOD/wgunderwood.github.io/publications.markdown

 permalink: /publications/
 ---

-A list of my current and past publications, as in my [CV](https://github.com/WGUNDERWOOD/wgu-cv/blob/master/WGUnderwood.pdf).
+A list of my publications,
+as in my
+[CV](https://github.com/WGUNDERWOOD/wgu-cv/blob/master/WGUnderwood.pdf).
 Also available in